Moxibustion Acupuncturists Markham

 What is moxibustion treatment?

-Moxibustion treatment is a technique that involves burning a specific herb to facilitate healing.
+The Moxibustion treatment involves burning specific herbs in order to promote healing.
 The purpose is to strengthen the blood, stimulate the flow of Qi, and maintain general health.
-Sophie uses different types of moxibustion therapies including direct moxa and indirect moxa, otherwise known as Kyotoshin.
+Sophie uses different types of moxibustion therapies, including direct moxa and indirect moxa, otherwise known as Kyotoshin.

-In Japan over many centuries, a technique was developed of burning tiny ‘threads’ or ‘cones’ of moxa directly on acupuncture points without burning or scarring the skin.
+The Japanese developed an exclusive moxibustion therapy that involved burning tiny ‘threads’ of moxa directly on acupuncture points without burning or scarring the skin.
 This technique uses a specially refined moxa that burns at a relatively low temperature, so it is safe and transmits a pure quality of heat into the acupuncture point.

 Indirect Moxibustion (Kyotoshin)